byelipk/postgresql-cli/README.md

         | CREATEUSER | NOCREATEUSER
         | LOGIN | NOLOGIN

+### Logging in with a newly created role
+To log into psql with your newly created role, you can type the following into your terminal: `psql -U rails_app -W rails_app_development`

+Let's break this down.
+You'll see it's pretty simple.
+The `-U` flag allows to enter a user name so that we do not end up trying to connect as the superuser - which is not a best pactice as it is a security risk!
+The `-W` flag means that psql will prompt us for our password before logging us into the database.
+Finally we pass in the name of the database at the end of the command.

 ### Viewing all databases
 You can run `\l` to get a list of all databases.